-As the name suggests, this style constituent the blends of various leadership style that stems from their co-founders including Larry Page.
+As the name suggests, this style is a constituent of the blends of various leadership style that stems from their co-founders, including Larry Page.

-Both co-founders Larry Page and Eric Schmidt had different leadership styles that blend into the leadership style of Google, creating its company’s culture.
+Both co-founders Larry Page and Eric Schmidt had different leadership styles that blended into the leadership style of Google, creating its company’s culture.

-Initially, the company was more on the Laissez-Faire style of leadership primarily focussed on hiring and promoting highly talented and skilled engineers.
+Initially, the company was more on the Laissez-Faire style of leadership, primarily focused on hiring and promoting highly talented and skilled engineers.

-That certainly roots from Larry Page himself as one can see such qualities and traits in his leadership style.
+That certainly roots in Larry Page himself, as one can see such qualities and traits in his leadership style.

-However, since the style was predominant, it came with some benefits but also few drawbacks.
-Some managers do thrive whereas some floundered.
+However, since the style was predominant, it came with some benefits but also a few drawbacks.
+Some managers do thrive, whereas some flounder.

 So with some further internal research projects where all the data is collected and analyzed to zero down on the company’s leadership fundamentals.